-One of the best bath ingredients for soft skin!
-Mix a tablespoon of coconut oil—which has anti-microbial, anti-inflammatory, anti-parasitic and anti-fungal properties—into running water to moisturize and soften.
+One of the best bath ingredients for soft skin, coconut oil has antimicrobial, anti-inflammatory, antiparasitic, and antifungal properties [source].
+Mix a tablespoon of coconut oil into running water to moisturize and soften during your bath.
 Or, use coconut oil in one of these 101 ways!

 Adding a few tea bags to your bath is an easy recipe for reviving skin.
-Green tea is a perfect tea choice for toning your body, and chamomile is a great before-bed relaxer.
+Green tea is a perfect choice for helping your skin fight the effects of the environment and aging [source], and chamomile is a great before-bed relaxer [source].

 11. Baking Soda

 Both soothing and detoxifying for your skin, baking soda is a simple ingredient to add to your next bath after a hard workout.
-It’s also a natural exfoliant, and can help fight acne.
-Get creative with a fun bath bomb using baking soda.
+It’s also a natural exfoliant and can help fight acne.
+Get creative and make a fun bath bomb using baking soda.

-They aren’t just sweet to smell and equally decadent, but rose petals and rose water are also antibacterial, anti-inflammatory and moisturizing.
-Try a rose milk bath next time if you need a little indulgence.
+They aren’t just sweet to smell and equally decadent, but rose petals and rose water are also antibacterial, anti-inflammatory, and moisturizing [source].
+Try a rose milk bath next time you need a little indulgence.

-This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic and surgical dermatology.
+This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic, and surgical dermatology.
 Learn more about Hello Glow’s medical review board here.
-As always, this is not personal medical advice and we recommend that you talk with your doctor.50
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.342